What is a Sunday Golf Bag and Why You Need One

 This is the time to forget about Italian leather, and accept touring fabric.
 This fabric is lightweight and more durable than leather.

-Look for waterproof material as well, which not only keeps your clubs dry but will avoid your Sunday Golf Bag getting weighed down by water weight.
+Look for water-resistant material as well, which helps keep your clubs dry and will avoid your Sunday Golf Bag getting weighed down thanks to water weight.

 You'll want a smaller circumference and diameter for your Sunday Golf Bag than normal.
 But before you head out and buy one, determine which clubs you plan on taking out, and see if they will fit beforehand.
 These attachments are the pinnacle of sleek and modern design with simple lines and a smooth shape.

 Nothing clunky or big should be tolerated.
 If it does have pockets, they should be small and unobtrusive to the clubs.